|COVID-19 Information Hotline|

 Miri 'Open Air Market' (Central Market)

-Miri Open Air Market, or Miri Central Market is located at the heart of the old town center.
+Locally known as the Miri Open Air Market, or Miri Central Market is located at the heart of the old town center.
 This is a market place with sections that offer a variety of fruits, vegetables, tofu and pork for shoppers.
+This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.
 These shoppers can then patronize the eatery stalls section which offer a wide variety of foods - local delicacies such as curry rice, chicken porridge, "kolo mee" (dried noodles), kueh teow and much more, for their breakfast.

 It is one of the first markets in Miri and are patronized by at least three generations or even four generations of Mirians on a regular basis.